Advances in computational modelling of cellular processes and high-performance computing

 The target audience is students, early and advanced researchers and professionals from the fields of Systems Biology, Computational Biology, Computer Science and Bioinformatics who apply or are interested in applying computational modelling techniques and machine learning approaches for studying cellular functions.
-The expected audience is between 40 and 50 participants.

 |17:00 - 17:10||Welcome and introduction to the workshop|

 |SESSION 1 - Chair: Arnau Montagud|

 |17:10 - 17:30||HPC and parallelization - Rosa Maria Badia